LGBudd/KORD-KMKE-Custom-Scenery/README.md

 ### To Download

-To download the custom scenery files, go to the Releases page and download the zip archives.
+To download the custom scenery files, go to the https://drive.google.com/drive/folders/1u5Y2KHQvpC88teBWVHXiXIJLXlnbitrz?usp=sharing and download the zip archives.

 ### To Install